Wolfyxon/cpp-for-school/README.md

 # C++ tasks for my school
+(If this text is in Polish or any other language than English please turn off automatic translation.
+I don't recommend that)

 Here I store all C++ tasks issued by my teacher.
 I use the `DD.MM.YYYY` date format.
 Function names, variables, comments etc. are in English, but everything printed on the console is written in Polish (except bash scripts).
 I can translate if you need to.